DecodeLM LogoDecodeLM

 Bastani et al., Wharton / PNAS 2025

-In a randomized controlled trial of ~1,000 high school math students, those who used ChatGPT freely scored 48% better during AI-assisted practice — then 17% worse on the actual exam when the AI was removed.
+In a randomized controlled trial of ~1,000 high school math students, those who used ChatGPT freely scored 48% better during AI-assisted practice, then 17% worse on the unassisted exam than students who never had AI access.
 Their brains had been conditioned to offload thinking rather than build it.
+The performance gain was an illusion: the AI was doing the cognitive work, not the student.

 Our response